borntofrappe/fullstack-d3/README.md

 ### Peripherals

 Instead of axis, peripherals are included in the form of a legend, with a label, a byline and a rectangle describing the color scale.
-Two labels are included as previous projects, to describe the metric and a short description.
-Below this visuals, however, the legend details a rectangle to highlightc color scale.
-The scale is specifically through the fill of the rectangle, which is not a solid color, but a gradient with three colors (the same colors of the range of the color sale).
+Labels are included as in previous projects to describe the metric and a short description.
+Below these visuals, however, the legend details a rectangle to highlightc color scale.
+The scale is shown specifically through the fill of the rectangle and a gradient with three colors (the same colors of the range of the color sale).

 In SVG, the `<linearGradient>` element works similarly to `<clipPath>`: